go-noisegate/go-noisegate.el/README.md

 ## Configuration

 The typical configuration is:
+* While you edit a file, the plugin updates the list of changes you made.
-* When the file is saved, automatically call `hornet hint` command, which notifies the hornet server of the changed filename and position.
+* When the file is saved, sends the list of changes to the hornet server.
-* When you want to run the test, type `C-c C-h`, which calls `hornet test` command.
-It runs the tests based on the previous hints.
+* To run the test, type `C-c C-h`, which calls `hornet-test` command.
+It runs the tests affected by your changes first and then runs the rest.

 Here is the configuration to achieve this: